mohsen1/yek/README.md

 ```bash
 yek --max-size 128K --tokens src/
 ```

+> [!NOTE]
+> When multiple chunks are written, the last chunk will contain the highest-priority files.

 Cap the max size to 100KB and only process the `src` directory, writing to a specific directory: